aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/watermark-and-background/delete-background/_index.md

 ---
-title: "Delete Background on an Excel Workbook"
+title: "How to Delete a Background Image from an Excel Workbook – Aspose.Cells Cloud API"
 second_title: "Document"
 linktitle: "Delete"
 type: docs